top of page

 If there's a mere reason to stop at Izamal, this is it!
 Grab a table in the massive seating area around the stunning colonial-style garden (no reservation is needed - there is ample space) and in the time you're waiting for your food, check the little in-house boutique (for unique cutlery, pottery and other serveware) while the kids play in the on-premise playground!
 When the time comes to food, get serious: this is the place you should try succulent and cooked to-perfection Poc Chuc (it was so good that we ordered it twice) and no-nonsense Cochinita Pibil.
 They also seem to be very proud of their Almenrado and Queso relleno, however we found them a little overwhelmingly saucy.
 Wash it all down with locally crafted beers and colourful margaritas.

-Bear in mind that as you move into the jungle and the Yucatecan countryside, English speakers are becoming less and less, therefore speaking some basic Spanish will be an asset and help you navigate these off-the-beaten-track places of the Yucatan peninsula.
+Just bear in mind that as you move into the jungle and the Yucatecan countryside, English-speaking locals are a rarity; therefore speaking some basic Spanish will be an asset and help you navigate these off-the-beaten-track places of these magic places in the peninsula.

 Mérida